JingYuan0926/tt/README.md

 # Tea Time

-**Empowering informed conversations: AI-powered sentiment & bias analysis on Malaysia’s news**
+**Tackling Challenge 2: Digital integrity in the age of misinformation** **Empowering informed conversations: AI-powered sentiment & bias analysis on Malaysia’s news**

 Check out the live demo of **Tea Time**: 👉 [Click here to try it out](https://tt-ruby-chi.vercel.app)